Introduction to Streams

 XADDcommand is called, it calls the

 - Finally, before returning into the event loop, the ready keys are finally processed.
-For each key the list of clients waiting for data is ran, and if applicable, such clients will receive the new data that arrived.
+For each key the list of clients waiting for data is scanned, and if applicable, such clients will receive the new data that arrived.
 In the case of streams the data is the messages in the applicable range requested by the consumer.

 As you can see, basically, before returning to the event loop both the client calling